pnchatterji/bosch-one/doc/COINES/COINES for Zephyr User Guide.md

 <https://infocenter.nordicsemi.com/index.jsp>

-# Bosch-One Module
+# Bosch One Module

-Bosch-One is the Bosch Sensortec External Module for Zephyr.
+Bosch One is the Bosch Sensortec External Module for Zephyr.
 A Zephyr External Module is an external repository that integrates with Zephyr, but is not a part of the Zephyr upstream repository.
 External repositories are usually located in the parent directory of Zephyr.
 For example, if Zephyr is installed in */ncs/v2.3.0/zephyr*, Bosch-One is installed in */ncs/v2.3.0/bosch-one*.

-Bosch-One contains all the Zephyr-related Bosch Sensortec software infrastructure.
+Bosch One contains all the Zephyr-related Bosch Sensortec software infrastructure.
 This includes COINES for Zephyr (Z-COINES).
 It also contains libraries, sensor drivers, utility drivers, documents etc. Z-COINES sources are available under */bosch-one/lib/COINES*.
 Z-COINES samples are available under */bosch-one/samples/coines*

-# Installing Bosch-One
+# Installing Bosch One

-The procedure for installing Bosch-One, along with VS Code, nRF Connect and Zephyr, is explained in a separate document *Installing Bosch-One* which is available on the Bosch Sensortec download page.
+The procedure for installing Bosch One, along with VS Code, nRF Connect and Zephyr, is explained in a separate document *Bosch One Installation Guide* which is available on the Bosch Sensortec download page.

 <https://www.bosch-sensortec.com/products/downloads/>